 Calor Gas is available in bottles.
 Only Calor empties can be accepted.
-Gas is delivered just once a week, normally on a Friday, and orders must be in the office by Thursday afternoon.
-Gas required outwith office hours will be delivered at an additional charge.
+Gas is delivered once a week, on a Friday, and orders must be in the office by Thursday afternoon.
+Gas required outwith our Friday delivery day will be delivered at an additional charge.

-Water – a continuous supply is not guaranteed and loss of supply is not a valid reason for a refund of pitch fees.
+A continuous supply of power or water is not guaranteed.
+A loss of supply is not a valid reason for a refund of Fees.

 - Electricity – at the point of cable connection